I’ve found that over-exposure to contemporary art is counterproductive.

 Photo: © Amellia Bartak

-This article was first published in Chinese, in the August 2013 issue of PhotoWorld magazine, Beijing.
-First published at Talking Pictures on 8 January 2020.
+This article was initially published in Chinese, in the August 2013 issue of PhotoWorld magazine, Beijing.